mickenordin/nextcloud-db/mariadb/compose/README.md

 docker-compose down # db1
 ```

+\* *Here we are using `docker-compose down` because the server state does not matter anymore, since we are going to do full syncing afterwards.*

-3) Rename the original datadir on db1:
+3) We will perform the restoration on db1.
+Rename the original datadir on db1:

 ```bash
 cd compose